course-correction/scanssd/README.md

 $ conda activate scanssd
 (scanssd) $ pip install -r requirements.txt
 ```
+To run using the GTDB dataset, Download the dataset by following the instructions on (https://github.com/MaliParag/TFD-ICDAR2019).
 ## Code Organization

 SSD model is built in `ssd.py`.
 Training and testing the SSD is managed in `train.py` and `test.py`.
 All the training code is in `layers` directory.
 Hyper-parameters for training and testing can be specified through command line and through `config.py` file inside `data` directory.